Orange Cranberry Sourdough Bread

 This post may contain affiliate links.

-There is something truly special about this flavor combination, it's a wonderful choice for the festive season but can be enjoyed anytime!
+The smell of this orange cranberry sourdough bread baking will have you smiling, even before you taste it!
+There is something truly special about this flavor combination, it's a wonderful choice for the holiday season but can be enjoyed anytime!

 One of the best things about this loaf is you can choose to add other things like walnuts or pistachios if you like.
 You can sweeten it with honey or maple syrup, or leave these out if you prefer.